Best Hotels with Swimming Pools in Dubrovnik for Families (2026)

 - 4Bring water shoes for the whole family.
 Every beach in Dubrovnik is pebble or rocky.
 The hotel pool will be your kids' favourite place because the deck is smooth and the entry is gentle.

 - 5If you're visiting in May or early October, confirm the pool is open and heated.
 Most Dubrovnik outdoor pools close by September 30th.
 Only Sun Gardens and Rixos Premium heat their pools, extending the season to late October.
+Alternatively, all-inclusive hotels in Dubrovnik like Rixos and Royal Neptun bundle indoor pool access with meals and drinks.

 Other family activities to explore in Dubrovnik